btcframe/btcframe/README.md

 - **SATs per Dollar Visualization:** Visual breakdown of SATs per dollar using grid-based visualizations.
 - **Bitcoin Clock:** A custom Bitcoin-themed clock with "Tick Tock Next Block" branding.
 - **Mempool Visualizer:** Detailed representation of the Bitcoin mempool, highlighting transaction statistics and trends.
-- **Wallet Distribution Chart:** Analyze Bitcoin wallet balance distributions and 24-hour changes.
+- **Address Distribution:** Analyze Bitcoin address distribution based on the BTC they hold.
 - **Gold vs. Bitcoin Market Cap:** Compare Gold Market Cap to Bitcoin Market Cap on a dynamic chart.
 - **Total Global Assets:** View total global assets with dynamic Bitcoin and Gold Market Caps on a tree map chart.
 - **Daily Confirmed Transactions:** Track daily transaction trends and see how the network is evolving in real-time.
+- **Bitcoin Wealth Distribution:** Wealth Distribution dashboard visualizes wallet addresses categorized by the value they hold in USD.
 - **DIY Customization:** Build, assemble, and configure the smart frame yourself.

 ---